josephluck/helix/docs/Models/Nesting.md

 }
 ```

-If you have a keen eye, you'll notice the only difference is where we call `receivePosts` in the effect.
+If you have a keen eye, you'll notice the only difference between the nested model and the model we made [earlier](./Effects) is where we call the `receivePosts` reducer in the `fetch` effect.
 We need to reach further into actions as we've namespaced the "Posts" model under a `posts` key.
-Similarly, our state will be namespaced, so if we want to use posts from state, we need to access them under `state.posts.posts`.
-Essentially, state and actions for nested models get merged together under the key provided in `models`.
+Similarly, the "Posts" state will be namespaced, so if we want access posts, we need to reach into `state.posts.posts`.
+Essentially, `state` and `actions` for nested models get merged together under the key provided in the parent model's `models`.

-There's no limit to how much nesting you can do with Helix, and you still get 100% type safety.
+There's no limit to how much nesting you can do with Helix, and you can achieve 100% type safety.

 ### Effects